zachfox/zachfox.github.io/index.md

 <p align="center">
 <img  src="/assets/translation_fig.png" alt="rectangle" style="width: 400px" />
 </p>
-I’m a PhD student studying computational and systems biology at Colorado State University in Fort Collins, CO.
+I am a currently a post-doctoral researcher with the [InBio team](https://research.pasteur.fr/en/team/experimental-and-computational-methods-for-modeling-cellular-processes/) at Institut Pasteur and Inria in Paris, France.
+I'm working with collaborators at IST Austria and the Living Systems Institute in Exeter, UK, to develop quantitive methods to design, test, and debug synthetic biological circuits.

-My PhD work has been devoted to developing new computational technologies that describe stochastic gene regulation.
+Prior to joining the InBio team,  I was a PhD student studying computational and systems biology at Colorado State University in Fort Collins, CO.
-As new techniques allow experimental biologists to measure biomolecules with higher precision, and even image the entire central dogma at single-molecule resolution, computational modeling has room for massive improvements that incorporate these data to make better predictions and design more effective experiments.
+My PhD work was been  developed new computational methods to describe compare stochastic models of gene expression and modern single cell data.
-My research focuses on using modern gene expression data to more efficiently identify predictive models of stochastic gene regulation.
+As new techniques allow experimental biologists to measure biomolecules with higher precision, and even image the entire central dogma at single-molecule resolution (in live cells!!!!).
+My work tries to improve computational modeling approaches to make use of the rich and exciting information contained in modern experiments.
 I am passionate about computation and predictive modeling, especially in noisy systems.
-Check out [google scholar](https://scholar.google.com/citations?user=PrYu53UAAAAJ&hl=en&authuser=1&oi=ao) to see a comprehensive list of publications.
+Check out [google scholar](https://scholar.google.com/citations?user=PrYu53UAAAAJ&hl=en&authuser=1&oi=ao) to see a comprehensive list of publications and all of the blah bleh.

 Outside of my academic work, I spend my time rock climbing, playing tennis, reading, and running.